-Many Council members will be looking to get to know their communities and learn about any challenges they may face.
+As newly elected Council members, Councillors will be looking to get to know their communities and learn about any challenges they may face.
 They will be deciding their priorities for their time in office and starting to think about where they are planning to put council budget.